Gogledd Cymru

 Hypopressive Core & Pelvic Floor Training in North Wales

-Specialist Hypopressive exercise to support
+Specialist Hypopressive exercise supporting

 pelvic floor health, prolapse symptoms, bladder leaks, posture & core strength